dustinpfister/blog_posts/_posts/nodejs-http.md

 ## 1 - Basic examples of the built in node http module in action.

 In this section I will be going over a few basic examples when it comes to just getting started with the http module.
 Most of these basic examples involve creating a simple sever that will respond to incoming http requests from a web browser.
 However even when it comes to just seeing a simple hello world type text message in a web browser window there is a far amount of things to cover.
+For example there is the question of how to go about getting a port number to listen on, and how to attach events to a sever object created with the create sever method of the http module.

 ### 1.1 - http module create server hello world example